SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/Set_User_Application_Access.png" width="70%">

 7. The default setting is already **Internal**.
-Because of that you don't need to change it.
+Because of that you do not need to change it.

 ## Exercise 2.4 Keep Social Sign-On disabled